-In an Excel sheet, you have this data of employees.
+In an Excel sheet, you have this data from employees.
 In the first column (Column A), you have the name of employees.
 Next, you have their designation and so on as shown in the image below.

 Just write this VLOOKUP formula in Cell H2 and copy it in below cell:

-You will get the results below.
+You will get the results as shown below.

 Here we told excel to lookup for Ramesh (G3) in the first column (A) of table $A$3:$D$11.